pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 ### Changes to BaseModel

-* Various method names have been changed; BaseModel methods all start with `model_` now.
+* Various method names have been changed; `BaseModel` methods all start with `model_` now.
-  Where possible, we have retained the old method names to help ease migration, but calling them will result in DeprecationWarnings.
+  Where possible, we have retained the old method names to help ease migration, but calling them will result in `DeprecationWarning`s.
   * Some of the built-in data loading functionality has been slated for removal.
-    In particular, parse_raw and parse_file are now deprecated.
-You should load the data and then pass it to model_validate.
+    In particular, `parse_raw` and `parse_file` are now deprecated.
+You should load the data and then pass it to `model_validate`.
 * The `from_orm` method has been removed; you can now just use `model_validate` (equivalent to `parse_obj` from v1) to achieve something similar, as long as you've set `from_attributes=True` in the model config.
-* The `__eq__` method has changed for models; models are no longer considered equal to the dicts
+* The `__eq__` method has changed for models; models are no longer considered equal to the dicts.
 * Custom `__init__` overrides won't be called.
 This should be replaced with a `@root_validator`.
 * Support for `__root__` models has been removed.
 However, you can effectively achieve something equivalent through the use of
   `@root_validator`, `@model_serializer`, and `__pydantic_modify_json_schema__`.
 More details will be available soon.